 3. See what courses are available

-UCAS will have the official vacancy list online, as well as The Telegraph in print.
+UCAS will have the official vacancy list online.

 Students should consider different subjects; they don't have to stick with the idea on their original UCAS form.

 The online list is updated continually.
 Students might not find the exact universities or courses they're looking for—some might be full, but some might get vacancies later on, so they should keep checking back.

 After identifying courses they are interested in, students should give those universities their Clearing number (located on the Welcome and Choices pages in Track), and Personal ID number.
 This will let the universities view students’ applications online.